andrewbolster/andrewbolster.github.io/about.md

 [![Me](/img/bolster_780.png)](/img/bolster_orig.png)
 Technologist, founder of multiple technology-based groups and organisations, an award winning researcher, community leader, and an occasional public speaker.

-Currently Data Science Engineering Manager at [NTT Application Security](https://www.whitehatsec.com), using advanced data mining and machine learning to analyse potential hacking and malware attacks on cloud infrastructure.
+Currently Senior R&D Manager (Data Science) at [Synopsys Software Integrity Group](https://www.synopsys.com/software-integrity.html), using advanced data mining and machine learning to analyse potential hacking and malware attacks on cloud infrastructure.

 Previously a Data Scientist working in the fields of Affective Computing, Wearable Technologies and Cyber Security.